gscales/Exch-Rest/Samples/CalendaringExamples.md

 # Calendaring Documentation and Examples

-The Exch-Rest module contains the following Calendaring Cmdlets can help peform one of many calendaring operations
+The Exch-Rest module contains the following Calendaring Cmdlets to help peform one of many calendaring operations using REST

-#First Step is to Create an AcessToken to use for Authentication see https://github.com/gscales/Exch-Rest#authentication
+#First Step before you can use any of the calendaring cmdlets is to Create an AcessToken to use for Authentication see https://github.com/gscales/Exch-Rest#authentication

 # Recurrence

 When you want to create a recurring Appointment you need to create a recurrence structure that can be used in one of the Calendaring cmdlets.
-The recurrence structure is documented https://github.com/microsoftgraph/microsoft-graph-docs/blob/master/api-reference/beta/resources/patternedrecurrence.md and https://msdn.microsoft.com/en-us/office/office365/api/complex-types-for-mail-contacts-calendar#PatternedRecurrence
+The recurrence structure is documented https://github.com/microsoftgraph/microsoft-graph-docs/blob/master/api-reference/beta/resources/patternedrecurrence.md and https://msdn.microsoft.com/en-us/office/office365/api/complex-types-for-mail-contacts-calendar#PatternedRecurrence .
+The Get-Recurrence cmdlet creates a recurrence structure that you can then feed into the other event cmdlets
 ```
 Get-Recurrence Parameters